PatrickRWright/R_package_validation/README.md

-# R package validation
+# R package validation process

-How to perform a validation of R packages

 Every functionality needs:
  - to be defined as a very briefly written high level **user requirement**